+If we do the same IRFs analysis with the m=14 household-level repayment data the results are shown, by day of the week in panel (b) of Figure 5.
+The response of household debt repayments on one standard deviation shocks in COVID-19-related data (see 1st principal component of COVID-19 as in the case of equity return) is negative across the time horizon, confirming our empirical findings of the previous section.
+The in panel (b) of Figure 5 shows that a shock in COVID-19 will reduce household debt repayments by 0.007 within three days and it will stabilise thereafter when the standard errors bound become quite wide implying low statistical significance.

-The effects are all negative in Figure 5 and peak in the middle of the week being somewhat higher at the beginning of each week.
-If we do the same with the m = 14 household-level repayment data the results are shown, by day of the week in panel (b).
-Although the effects of COVID-19-related information on household repayments is negative, it has low magnitude.
-Of course, this is "aggregate" information in the sense that, for simplicity we focused attention on the principal components of $C{i,t}$ and \mathbf{y}{jt} .
-Our main interest is the specific effect of the k = 17 COVID-19-related variables on the first principal component of household-level debt repayments.
+It is worth noting that this is "aggregate" information in the sense that, for simplicity we focused attention on the principal components of COVID-19 (see $C{i,t}$) and \mathbf{y}{jt} .
+Our main interest is the specific effect of the k = 17 COVID-19-related variables on the household-level debt repayments.

-Figure 6 (for j=1,...17) for the UK reports the responses of household debt repayments to various measures to cope with COVID-19 in United Kingdom.
-It becomes apparent that there is variability in the responses of repayments to the COVID-19 various data.
-Mostly, however, the responses are negative as vaccines, confirmed deaths, hospitalisations, ICU admissions, workplace closing, gathering restrictions all assert negative impacts on debt repayments.
-However, as we demonstrate there is not a one size fit all case ger.
-Some lock down related restrictions like schools closing and event cancelations assert a positive impact on debt repayments.
-In addition, vaccines, international movement restrictions, testing and the stringent index also assert a positive impact on debt repayments.
-These IRFs testify that one should be cautious when arguing that COVID-19 caused an increase in household debt repayments.
-Considering the first principal component of all COVID-19 related data, we show that overall COVID-19 asserts a negative shock on household debt repayments, and it is a rather a short run type of effect that converges to the equilibrium within a week or so.
+Therefore, we report Figure 6 (for j=1...17) for the UK reports the impulse responses of household debt repayments to various measures to cope with COVID-19.
+It becomes apparent that there is variability in the responses of household debt repayments to the COVID-19 various data.
+Mostly, however, the responses of household debt repayments to one standard deviations shock in confirmed deaths, hospitalisations, ICU admissions, workplace closing, cancel events, gathering restrictions, transport closing, stay home restrictions, internal movement restrictions are negative.
+It is worth noting though that the responses of household debt repayments to one standard deviations shock in vaccines, testing, school closing, international movement restrictions, information campaign, testing policy, contact tracing, and stringency index are positive.
+These results demonstrate that there is not a one size fit all case.
+Vaccines, international movement restrictions, testing and the stringent index assert a positive impact on household debt repayments of a magnitude of 0.008.
+These IRFs testify that one should be cautious when arguing that COVID-19 caused an increase in household debt repayments given that we show that the mostly COVID-19 shock impact negatively in household debt repayments, while the positive responses are low in magnitude.
+Those results in relation to the first principal component analysis of all

+COVID-19 related data show that overall COVID-19 related shocks asserts a negative impact on household debt repayments, and it is a rather a short run type of effect that converges to the equilibrium within a week or so.